NeymarJohn/grpc_working/README.md

 Now let's write some code!
 First we'll create a server application to implement our service.
 Note that we're not going to go into a lot of detail about how to create a server in this section.
-More detailed information will be in the tutorial for your chosen language: check if there's one available yet in the relevant [quick start](#quickstart).
+More detailed information will be in the tutorial for your chosen language (coming soon).

 Our server application has two classes: